***ONLINE 2021 FALL APPLICATION Period opens October 1.***

 To apply to the University and MSW Program please complete the application located at CalStateApply.

 NOTE FOR APPLICANTS: When beginning your CalStateApply application, you will be asked about program format (campus/online) and term.
-Please choose which program you are interested in apply to, CAMPUS MSW or On-Line Hybrid option for FALL 2018.
-You will be asked later in your application to specify your program choice between the 2 Year and 3 Year Campus or MSW Hybrid Online Program.
-You will be required to answer supplemental questions.
+Please choose which program you are interested in apply to, CAMPUS MSW or On-Line Hybrid option for FALL 2021.
+You will be asked later in your application to specify your program choice between CAMPUS BASE 2 Year and 3 Year or MSW Hybrid Online Program.
+Should you choose MSW Hybrid Program, you will be required to answer additional supplemental questions.

 NOTIFICATION OF ADMISSION DECISION: